jasonish/docker-suricata/README.md

 ## Capabilities

 This container will attempt to run Suricata as a non-root user provided the containers has the capabilities to do so.
-In order to monitor a network interface, and drop root privileges the container must have the `sys_nice` and `net_admin` capabilities.
+In order to monitor a network interface, and drop root privileges the container must have the `sys_nice`, `net_admin`, and `net_raw` capabilities.
 If the container detects that it does not have these capabilities, Suricata will be run as root.

 Docker example:

     docker run --rm -it --net=host \
-        --cap-add=net_admin --cap-add=sys_nice \
+        --cap-add=net_admin --cap-add=net_raw --cap-add=sys_nice \
         jasonish/suricata:latest -i eth0

 Podman example:

     sudo podman run --rm -it --net=host \
-        --cap-add=net_admin --cap-add=sys_nice \
+        --cap-add=net_admin,net_raw,sys_nice \
         jasonish/suricata:latest -i eth0

+Note that with `podman` adding the capabilities is mandatory.

 ## Logging